Male & Female Pattern Hair Loss

 Hair transplantation differs from skin grafting in that grafts contain almost all of the epidermis and dermis surrounding the hair follicle, and many tiny grafts are transplanted rather than a single strip of skin.

-Thus, modern hair transplantation can achieve a natural appearance by mimicking natural hair.
-This hair transplant procedure is called Follicular Unit Transplantation (FUT).
-Donor hair can be harvested two different ways: strip harvesting, and Follicular Unit Extraction (FUE).
+Thus, hair transplantation can achieve a natural appearance by mimicking natural hair.
+Donor hair can be harvested in two different ways: strip harvesting, and Follicular Unit Extraction (FUE).